Vvvinsanity/Game-of-Fitness-GOF--Statistics/README.md

 Outro :Seanson 2 preview

----
-## Intro
-Historically, the CrossFit Game has crowned top fittest men and women on earth overwhelmingly to athletes from a small nitche of countries, U.S., G.B, CA, Iceland.
-As the competition rules envolve and more widely spread of the sports around the globe, there seemed to be more appearance of top athletes from all other regions of the world.
-Through the global participation of the CrossFit Open event, top athletes from every country has a chance to compete in the glorious "CrossFit Olympic" - the CrossFit Game.

 ## Overview
 In the first season of the GOF, I investigated data of some top CrossFit athletes in the world.
 The exploration of data is divided into three episodes (just like a good trilogy) unfold the hidden statistics behind the numbers.
 Episode 1 covers the journey of data extraction and data wrangling that sets stage for the later statistical test.
 Episode 2 explores some key statistics and visualizations of the cleaned data.
 Finally, Episode 3 discusses the methods of two hypothesis tests being conducted on the dataset to find statistical evidence